-There are approximately three million working equines in Egypt according to the latest FAO stats.
-The working horses, donkeys and mules in Egypt carry out a wide range of work types.
-The animals are used for transportation of passengers, transportation of goods by carts in urban areas in the busy cities and towns, riding animals both in rural and tourist areas, they are used to work the vast agricultural lands and for the transportation of building material e.g. metals, cement, and bricks in the brick factories.
-The working equines carry top heavy loads, in the punishing heat, on dusty roads and in the fields to earn a meager income for the hard-pressed owners.
+There are approximately 1.7 million working equines in Egypt, according to the latest FAO statistics.
+Working horses, donkeys and mules carry out a wide range of tasks, including transporting passengers, goods with carts in urban areas, and building materials, such as metals, cement, and bricks in the brick factories.
+They are also used for riding in rural and tourist areas, and work in the vast agricultural lands.
+The equines carry top-heavy loads, in the punishing heat, on dusty roads and in the fields to earn a meager income for the hard-pressed owners.
 And the hard work takes its tolls.

 About Brooke Hospital for Animals Egypt